misotanni/misotanni.github.io/fjs/en/crash.md

 > 2. Convert the interval to the number of steps by fifths.
 > 3. Raise three to that power and take the reduced form.
 > 4. Adjust octaves as required.
+>
+> **Example:** To convert the FJS interval m3 to a Pythagorean ratio, we convert it first to -3 fifths: C-F-B♭-E♭.
+We now raise 3 to that power: 3<sup>-3</sup>.
+This is 1/27.
+To bring this number between 1 (inclusive) and 2 (exclusive), we multiply by 32 to get the answer: 32/27.

 Below is a table of some common ones: